Frequently Asked Questions

 If your computer is not displaying the appropriate screens, you may need to clear your web browser’s cache.
 If you are unsure how to do this, work with someone at your institution who can help with this.
 Check your browser’s help file to determine the instructions for your browser

 Can't find what you're looking for?
 Have an idea for training?
-Let us know!
+Click here to let us know.

 I'm calling in to an OCLC training session from outside the U.S. What phone number do I use?